Physical, verbal, or sexual abuse at any time, at any age, or in any relationship is not ok.

 Based on your answers, you may need care soon.
 The problem probably will not get better without medical care.

-If you are angry, hostile, or violent, it is important to find help.
-You can learn ways to control your feelings and actions.
+If you are angry, hostile, or violent, it's important to find help.
+You can learn ways to manage your feelings and actions.

-There are some things you can do to try to control any feelings of anger or hostility and avoid violence.
+There are some things you can do to try to manage any feelings of anger or hostility and avoid violence.

 Recognize feelings that often lead to angry outbursts.
 Anger and hostility may be a symptom of unhappy feelings or depression about your job, your relationship, or other aspects of your personal life.

 Come up with a reasonable explanation of why you are angry.
-If a person triggers your anger, suggest to yourself that perhaps the person is having a bad day.
+If a person makes you angry, suggest to yourself that maybe the person is having a bad day.

-Avoid situations that trigger your anger, such as doing errands at less-busy times if standing in line bothers you.
+Avoid situations that lead to anger.
+For example, do errands at less-busy times if standing in line bothers you.

-Use "I" statements, not "you" statements, to discuss your anger.
-Say "I don't feel valued when my needs are not being met" instead of "You make me mad when you are so inconsiderate."
+• Use "I" statements, not "you" statements, to discuss your anger.
+Say "I don't feel valued when my needs aren't being met" instead of "You make me mad when you are so inconsiderate."

-Limit your use of alcohol, and do not use illegal drugs.
+• Limit your use of alcohol, and don't use drugs.

 Explore other resources that may be available through your job or your community.